 At Realscreen Summit, Brunico is seeking to provide content and opportunities for attendees to connect and establish relationships that help them to navigate their industry, develop partnerships and grow their business.
-We strive to create a friendly, safe, respectful and welcoming environment for all, regardless of race, colour, ancestry, creed (religion), place of origin, ethnic origin, citizenship, sex (including pregnancy, breastfeeding, gender identity), sexual orientation, age, marital status, family status, disability, or receipt of public assistance.
-We welcome and encourage diversity and do not tolerate harassment, discrimination, or abusive or threatening behaviour of any kind.
+We strive to create a friendly, safe, respectful and welcoming environment for all, regardless of race, color, ancestry, creed (religion), place of origin, ethnic origin, citizenship, sex (including pregnancy, breastfeeding, gender identity), sexual orientation, age, marital status, family status, disability, or receipt of public assistance.
+We welcome and encourage diversity and do not tolerate harassment, discrimination, or abusive or threatening behavior of any kind.

 The Code of Conduct calls for all participants to be treated with dignity and respect.
 This includes paid attendees and guests, partners, sponsors, volunteers and staff, vendors and media.
 By contributing to and/or attending this event, you agree to abide by our Code of Conduct.

 Violations of this Code of Conduct will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.
 While Brunico will take all reasonable and practical measures to investigate, we retain the right, at our sole discretion, to expel disrespectful participants from the event and/or future events without warning or refund, and, if appropriate, solicit the involvement of local law enforcement.

 Please notify a staff member at the venue or contact email@example.com if you believe that you’ve observed or experienced a violation of this Code of Conduct.

 For emergencies, immediately dial 911.

 Brunico will not tolerate harassment, sexual harassment or violence against or by any person in attendance at Realscreen Summit.

 - engaging in a course of vexatious comment or conduct against an individual that is known or ought reasonably to be known to be unwelcome.